 - applies for a job with Alberts.

-Alberts usually does not need to collect any sensitive information (such as information about racial or ethnic origin, political activities or affiliations, memberships of unions or other associations, religion, sexual preferences or practices, criminal record or medical history).
-If we do collect or hold such information, we will only do so strictly in accordance with the APPs in the Privacy Act.
+Alberts usually does not need to collect any sensitive information (as defined in the Privacy Act).
+If we do find ourselves collecting or holding such information, we will only do so in accordance with the APPs in the Privacy Act.

 Alberts generally collects personal information from the individual.
 The most common ways in which Alberts collects personal information are: